VikingKampfsau/dynamic_mapvote/README.md

 Q: Players get a download loop when downloading the mapvote.iwd<br/>
 A: The mod generates a new mapvote.iwd on every map end therefor the file continously changes.<br/>
    To avoid a download loop create a softlink instead.<br/>

+Q: Players download the mapvote.iwd from server instead from fastdl<br/>
+A: When your fastdl runs on the same machine as your server you can create a softlink at fastdl folder to the mapvote.iwd located in your cod4 server.<br/>
+   To upload the mapvote.iwd to a remote server please check your config settings and the login and file permissions on the remote server.<br/>
+   The console log should tell you when the upload failed<br/>

 ## Support
 For bug reports and issues, please visit the "Issues" tab at the top.<br><br/>